 APPLICATION OF ONBS

-The Open Nucleus Breeding System has found various applications in Indian livestock breeding programs, demonstrating its versatility and effectiveness:
+Open Nucleus Breeding System has found various applications in Indian livestock breeding programs, demonstrating its versatility and effectiveness:

 Genetic improvement: ONBS has been widely implemented in India for enhancing the productivity and genetic merit of various livestock species.
 It has been proven effective in improving economically important traits such as milk yield, growth rate, and disease resistance (Srivastava et al., 2018).
 This system allows for the concentration of genetic improvement efforts on a small, elite population, which then disseminates superior genetics to the wider livestock community (Wakchaure et al., 2015).